What is Merchant Category Code?

 What Is a Merchant Category Code?

-A Merchant Category Code, or MCC, is a four-digit number assigned to a business by its payment processor or acquiring bank when it starts accepting card payments.
-The code classifies the business by the type of goods or services it sells.
-A restaurant might be assigned MCC 5812, a hotel gets 7011, and a petrol station gets 5541.
-Every business that accepts card payments has one.
+A Merchant Category Code, or MCC, is the four-digit number your acquiring bank assigns when you start accepting card payments.
+It says what kind of business you run.
+A restaurant gets MCC 5812.
+A hotel gets 7011.
+A petrol station gets 5541.
+Every business that takes cards has one.

 How MCCs Are Assigned

-The assignment is not always straightforward.
-A business that sells both food and electronics might be categorised as either a restaurant or an electronics retailer, depending on which activity generates more revenue.
-A consultancy that also sells training courses might be classified under consulting or education.
-The chosen MCC has real financial implications, so getting it right matters.
+It's not always obvious which code fits.
+A business that sells food and electronics — say a corner shop with a hot deli — could be coded as either, depending on which side generates more revenue.
+A consultancy that also runs training courses might be coded as consulting or as adult education.
+The choice has real financial consequences, so getting it right is worth a few minutes' thought.

 The MCC Structure